joshgerdes/jekyll-uno/_drafts/deallocate-stopped-virtual-machines-using-azure-automation.md

 14. Because we will be taking in dynamic data from an Azure Alert, enter in: **\[EmptyString\]**
 15. Click **Ok**
 16. Click **Create**
-17. You have now set up the webhook _(make sure you have saved the URL from the earlier step as you will need it in the next steps)!_
+17. You have now set up the webhook _(make sure you have saved the URL from the earlier step as you will need it in the following steps)!_

-#### Setup Alert
+#### Setup Alert & Action Group

 Now that the Automation framework has been created with the Azure Automation account, runbook and webhook, we now need a way to detect if a Virtual Machine has been Stopped; this is where a Resource Health alert will come in.